Top 6 tips: Arriving in Australia as an international student

 If you want time to get settled and have the ability to head to Australia one month before your classes or orientation week starts, I highly recommend it.
 Not only does this give you adequate time to find housing, as it’s harder than you think, but it also gives you a chance to adventure and explore not only the city you will be living in, but also other areas of Australia!

 I hope you found these tips helpful!
-If you have any questions, feel free to send me a private message on Instagram, and keep a look out for student ambassador takeovers over on OzTREKK’s Instagram!
+If you have any questions, feel free to send me a private message on Instagram, and keep a lookout for student takeovers over on OzTREKK’s Instagram!

 *

-Are you interested in learn more about teaching degrees?
-Contact OzTREKK’s Teacher Education Admissions Officer at teaching@oztrekk.com to find out if studying in Australia is right for you.
+Are you interested to learn more about teaching degrees?
+Contact OzTREKK’s Teacher Education Team at study@oztrekk.com to find out if studying in Australia is right for you.

 NewsPredepartureStudent Profile